vasilestefirta/react-native-eslint-prettier-example/README.md

 ❯ To check syntax, find problems, and enforce code style

 # question 2:
 ?
+What type of modules does your project use? …
+❯ JavaScript modules (import/export)
+  CommonJS (require/exports)
+  None of these

+# question 3:
+?
 Which framework does your project use? …
 ❯ React
   Vue.js
   None of these

-# question 3 (select "No", because we won't add TypeScript support for this project):
+# question 4 (select "No", because we won't add TypeScript support for this project):
 ?
 Does your project use TypeScript? › No / Yes

-# question 4:
+# question 5:
 ?
 Where does your code run? …
   Browser
 ✔ Node

-# question 5:
+# question 6:
 ?
 How would you like to define a style for your project? … ❯ Use a popular style guide
   Answer questions about your style
   Inspect your JavaScript file(s)

-# question 6 (we'll rely on Airbnb's JavaScript style guide here):
+# question 7 (we'll rely on Airbnb's JavaScript style guide here):
 ?
 Which style guide do you want to follow? …
 ❯ Airbnb: https://github.com/airbnb/javascript
   Standard: https://github.com/standard/standard
   Google: https://github.com/google/eslint-config-google

-# question 7:
+# question 8:
 ?
 What format do you want your config file to be in? … JavaScript
   YAML